Peter Billingsley: Early life

-Peter was born in New York City.
+Peter was born on April 16, 1971, in New York City.
 His father, Alwin Michaelsen, is a financial consultant, and his mother, Gail, was once Alwin's secretary.
 She is the niece of Stork Club owner Sherman Billingsley, and the cousin of Glenn Billingsley, who was married to actress Barbara Billingsley.

 All five of the children in the family had acting careers when they were young.
 The older Billingsleys, Dina and Win, had the briefest acting careers, working mostly in commercials, with minor guest spots on television shows.
 Peter's older sister, Melissa, is best known for her role as Maxx Davis on Me and Maxx.
 Peter's older brother, Neil, began playing Danny Walton on the daytime soap opera Search for Tomorrow in 1975 and has had numerous roles in commercials and guest shots on TV series.

 Peter Billingsley received his early education from a combination of tutors, public schools, and private institutions (including the Professional Children's School in New York City), Phoenix Country Day School in Paradise Valley, Arizona and Longview Elementary School in Phoenix and eventually passed his California High School Proficiency Exam (CHSPE) at age 14.
 He seems to have also attended some public secondary schools prior to passing the CHSPE, including Arcadia High School (in Phoenix).

-Billingsley was a spokesman for the young-astronaut program and was present in 1986 at launch pad 39B (at NASA's Kennedy Space Center in Florida) during the Space Shuttle Challenger disaster.
+Billingsley was a spokesman for the young-astronaut program and was present in 1986 at NASA's Kennedy Space Center in Florida during the Space Shuttle Challenger disaster.